alexisradice/BrawlhallaMatchupInfo/README.md

-﻿# Brawlhalla Matchup Info v1
+﻿# Brawlhalla Matchup Info
-- this program will retrieve the information and statistics of your opponent on Brawlhalla before the start of a ranked game, and display on an application.
-This includes the current elo, elo max, main legend by level, main weapon, level, true level, most rated legend, time played and if your opponent is passive or aggressive .
+- This program will retrieve the information and statistics of your opponent on Brawlhalla before the start of a 1v1 ranked game, and display it.
+This includes the current elo, elo max, main legend by level, main weapon, level, true level, most rated legend, time played and if your opponent is passive or aggressive.
+- The tool needs a custom mod to work which you can find in Setup section below.
 - The tool does not work if the opponent's nickname contains symbols otherwise it works about 8 out of 10 times with the custom mod.